Tom-Ainsworth/blackshaw-theatre/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The full-screen hero image code came from this [Pexels page](https://www.pexels.com/photo/silhouette-photography-of-people-on-theater-1714361/)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [W3Schools](https://www.w3schools.com/) : For various tutorials and explanations of properties.
+    - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/howto_css_image_transparent.asp) for the text overlay on the hero image.
+    - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_fade) for the Overlay images in the About Section
+    - Code was used and adapted from [This Tutorial](https://www.w3schools.com/howto/howto_css_placeholder.asp) to change the placeholder colour within form inputs on various browsers.
+    - Code was used from [Google Fonts](https://fonts.google.com/) to import the font family within my CSS file.
+    - Code was used from [Font Awesome](https://fontawesome.com/) to add social media links in the footer.

 ### Content